-- You should be walking around on the evening of surgery and frequently thereafter to help prevent a blood clot from forming in your legs.
+- You should be walking around the evening of surgery and frequently thereafter to help prevent a blood clot from forming in your legs.
 However, you should not be doing much more than walking and climbing stairs.
-No heavy lifting (anything greater than 20 pounds) or strenuous activities such as sports are allowed until 4 weeks after surgery. - Move and pump your legs and feet frequently when sitting and lying down. - You will initially need to walk slightly bent at the waist.
-You will gradually be able to return to normal posture over the first 1-2 weeks. - During the first 1-2 weeks, you will need to sleep in a recliner or on pillows so that you can maintain a slight bend at the waist to avoid tension on the incision.
+No heavy lifting (anything greater than 20 pounds) or strenuous activities such as sports are allowed until 2-4 weeks after surgery. - Move and pump your legs and feet frequently when sitting or lying down.